On the Nonlocaity in the Goulomb Gauge External Field Problem

 Moreover, this momentum is concentrated within the volume of the body since, owing to the independence of \reff{4b} of $R$, in any spherical shell outside the body the value of the angular momentum is cancelled to zero.

-The conclusion from this apparent contradiction is that the notion of the homogeneous magnetic field of infinite extension is in general an unacceptable idealization.
-In local problems as e.g. in Zeeman effect, or even in the derivation of eq. \reff{3a}, the concept of a magnetic field of infinite extension is a perfectly suitable idealization but when total field momentum or angular momentum are to be calculated the sources of $\bf B$ should be taken into consideration explicitely.
+The correct conclusion from this apparent contradiction is that the notion of the homogeneous magnetic field extending to infinity is in general an unacceptable abstraction.
+In local problems as e.g. in Zeeman effect, or even in the derivation of eq. \reff{3a}, such a concept is a perfectly suitable idealization but when total field momentum or angular momentum are to be calculated the sources of $\bf B$ should be taken into consideration explicitely.

-Their simple realization is an infinitely long ideal straight solenoid (an idealization too but this time a harmless one) of very large circular cross section of radius $R_s$ with our body situated on its axis.
-Then an amount of angular momentum given by \reff{4a} is concentrated within the volume of the body while the remaining part of it, the negative of \reff{4b}, is found within the solenoid above and below the sphere of radius $R_s$ (see Appendix).
+Their simple realization is an infinitely long ideal straight solenoid (an idealization too but this time a harmless one) of very large circular cross section of radius $R_s$ with our body situated on its axis (see Figure).
+Then an amount of angular momentum given by \reff{4a} is concentrated within the volume of the body while the remaining part of it, the negative of \reff{4b}, is found within the solenoid above and below the sphere of radius $R_s$, arbitrarily far away from the charged body (see Appendix).
 The sum total is then given by \reff{3a} as expected.